appsparkler/study/web/performance/stephen-grider/advanced-node-js.md

         1. a new pending task is done
     1. Look at pendingTimers, call any `setImmediate`s
     1. Handle any `close` events - for ex. `readStream.on('close', handleClose)`

+## Is Node single threaded
+- Some of Node Framework/Std. lib is not single threaded!